For the Last Time, Doctors Say, Don't Eat Your Placenta

 But a study published last year in the Journal of Midwifery & Women’s Health debunked one of the main claims of placenta-eating advocates.
 Women need especially high amounts of iron during and immediately after pregnancy, and not getting enough of the important mineral is a common problem.
-Doctors often advise soon-to-be and new moms to take iron supplements to avoid a deficiency, and proponents of placentophagy point to the organ’s high iron content and say consuming it can help new mothers shore up their iron reserves.
+Proponents of placentophagy point to the placenta's high iron content and say consuming it can help new mothers shore up their iron reserves.

 To find out if eating placenta really helped boost levels in new moms, medical anthropologists at the University of Nevada Las Vegas (UNLV) recruited 23 pregnant women.
 After giving birth, the women took either placenta capsules or placebo pills containing dehydrated beef (considerably lower in iron than the placenta) every day for three weeks.
 They also had blood tests just before and soon after delivery, and at weeks 1 and 3 postpartum.

 Those test results showed no statistically meaningful differences in the iron status of women in the two groups.
 In fact, the pills provided only 24% of the recommended daily allowance for iron among breastfeeding women.

 Lead author Laura Gryder, a former UNLV graduate student, says these findings are important because some iron-deficient women may rely on placenta pills as their only non-food source of the mineral.
 By skipping traditional iron supplements, they are likely not getting the nutrient boost they need.